Ivan1248/vidlu/README.md

     - [x] data caching in RAM and HDD
     - [x] lazy data loading and processing (e.g. if segmentation labels are not requested, they are not loaded)
     - [x] many datasets (data loaders)
-  - [x] modules - [X] modules that infer their input dimension automatically (like in e.g. [MXNet](http://mxnet.incubator.apache.org/) and
+  - [x] modules
+    - [X] modules that infer their input dimension automatically (like in e.g. [MXNet](http://mxnet.incubator.apache.org/) and
-        [MagNet](https://github.com/MagNet-DL/magnet)) -- requires an initial run for initialization - [X] procedures for getting module names (paths) from the call stack and extracting intermediate layer outputs through their names - [X] high generality/customizability of components and models (deep arguments) (not completely satisfactory) - [X] deep module splitting and joining (implemented for `vidlu.modules.Sequential`) - [X] extraction of intermediate outputs without changing the module (`vidlu.modules.with_intermediate_outputs`, using `register_forward_hook`)
+        [MagNet](https://github.com/MagNet-DL/magnet)) -- requires an initial run for initialization
+    - [X] procedures for getting module names (paths) from the call stack and extracting intermediate layer outputs through their names
+    - [X] high generality/customizability of components and models (deep arguments) (not completely satisfactory)
+    - [X] deep module splitting and joining (implemented for `vidlu.modules.Sequential`)
+    - [X] extraction of intermediate outputs without changing the module (`vidlu.modules.with_intermediate_outputs`, using `register_forward_hook`)
   - [x] training
     - [x] inductive bias (mostly) disentangled from the model
     - [x] customizable training (inductive bias) configurations
     - [x] logging, checkpoints, resuming interrupted training
-    - [ ] pretrained parameter loading: ResNet, DenseNet
+    - [X] pretrained parameter loading: ResNet, DenseNet
     - [x] supervised training
     - [x] adversarial training
     - [ ] GAN training